artbrock/holochain_docs/Holochain-App-Development-Introduction.md

 6. rinse and repeat 3.
 7. distribute your app

-## Download the app skeleton and name your app
+## Install the holochain developer tools
 1. If you have not already:
     1. Install docker and docker compose: [Docker Installation](Docker-Installation-for-Developers)
     2. Install [holochain system tools](Install-Holochain-on-nix)

-2. Let's assume you are building a better version of the our example chat app
+## Initialise the Holochain App

     ```bash
     $ #navigate to where you wanna be